 - Bake in the middle of the oven for approx 1hr 20mins.

 - Leave in the tin for about 10 minutes before turning out.
 If it feels too soft, put back in the oven for another 10 minutes on a baking tray until it's a bit firmer.
 If you don't do this and you try to cut it once cold, it might be sticky inside.
+Also, the inside might collapse and you'll just have a cave of crust.
+I've done this myself on occasion.

 If you have any problems, just email me and I’ll be pleased to try and help.